Quickstart

 You can run Vibe non-interactively by piping input or using the --prompt flag.
 This is useful for scripting, it allows you to run Vibe in a more streamline manner.
 This will not enter the interactive chat loop interface.

-vibe --prompt "Refactor the main function in cli/main.py to be more modular."By default it will use auto-approve mode.
+vibe --prompt "Refactor the main function in cli/main.py to be more modular."By default, it uses auto-approve mode.

 Vibe is built to keep you in control.
 For substantial tasks (refactors, multi-file updates, cleanups), Vibe splits the work into steps it can execute safely and asks for confirmation before proceeding.